 Our engineering and design team just released our new and improved All Requests page.
 It’s look and feel is different, but we made sure to preserve the core functionality and experience.
 Learn more about the process and what went into the new page.

 Can you answer the question “what is a public record” if asked on the spot?
-Interested in the unique exemptions certain states have in their definition of public records?
-Read on to learn more about these vital pieces of government transparency.
+Curious what your state includes in its definition of public records?
+Read to learn all about public records.

 Our customers have been telling us that there is a big social component to their jobs and working remotely has been quite the adjustment.
 Working without the constant hum of colleagues and constituents can be a difficult transition.
 There are lots of novel ways to connect.
 This post details those.